 Still immensely foxy in middle age, Ms. Cazaret is like a house mother to the parade of a dozenish mod hangers-on cavorting about her country manse.
 Theirs is a careless life of Frisbee, vibraphone jams, tarot cards, parlor games, puppies and intoxicants.
 When Tom tries to leave, Ms. Cazaret uses her witchy ways to turn their petulance predatory.

-It may not sound like much on paper — its 16th-century Scottish source material certainly isn’t — but The Ballad of Tam Lin is a folk-horror masterpiece.
+It may not sound like much on paper — its 16th-century Scottish source material certainly doesn’t — but The Ballad of Tam Lin is a folk-horror masterpiece.
 McDowall exhibits a firm grasp on credibly establishing a pastoral, ecumenical mood, then injecting it with hallucinogens.
 For example, Tom’s night flight from the Cazaret mob astonishes at least half of one’s senses as he transforms into a bear and then aflame — as eerie and nightmarish as it is gorgeous.
 Earlier touches are comparatively simplistic, yet no less gratifying, like bathing the viewer’s POV in a golden yellow when either lead slips on color-tinted sunglasses.

 While McShane is great as the protagonist who doesn’t quite start as such, the picture belongs to Gardner.
 The sheer vulnerability of her performance can’t be accidental.
 A classic beauty of Hollywood’s golden age, Gardner stood in a sort of cinematic purgatory at the time of Tam Lin: just past what studio execs consider to be a woman’s prime and, therefore, on the cusp of entering the disposability stage demanded by disaster-movie ensembles, where she would spend most of the decade.
 Just because she was no longer “bankable” doesn’t mean she wasn’t luminous, and so good at playing Cazaret’s three switched-on moods: evil, seductive and fragile. —Rod Lott